 The Flint Water Crisis exposed over 100,000 residents--including more than 10,000 children--to high levels of lead through their drinking water.
 This crisis is not an isolated incident; however, it shined a light on the need to address our state’s crumbling water infrastructure to protect children from lead across Michigan.

 In addition to lead exposure from drinking water systems, Michigan’s housing stock also presents a large risk of lead exposure.
 More than 70% of Michigan’s housing stock was built before 1978, when lead paint was banned in the US.
 Children’s exposure to lead in the home could be exacerbated by the increased time spent in their homes as a result of restrictions put in place due to the coronavirus outbreak.
 Remediating 100,000 of Michigan’s most at-risk homes is estimated to cost approximately $600 million, and would reduce lead exposure and the associated costs by about 70%.
 Ultimately, this investment would pay for itself in about 3 years.

-In 2016, more than 5,700 children in Michigan were lead poisoned; that’s 3.6% of children in Michigan identified to have elevated blood lead levels.
+In 2019, more than 4,000 children in Michigan were identified as lead poisoned (had blood lead levels ≥5 micrograms per deciliter); that’s 2.9% of the 143,140 tested children in Michigan.
 The state needs to guarantee the health and safety of all children by investing in measures to prevent childhood lead poisoning.

 A range of actions are recommended to aid the primary prevention of childhood lead poisoning in Michigan.
 These actions include:

 - Test all toddlers.
 We want all 1- and 2-year old Michigan children to be tested for lead to prevent poisoning.
 This helps kids get the treatment they need and helps us identify homes that need remediation.